Azure-Samples/media-services-customer-managed-keys-byok/README.md

-# Project Name
+# Postman collection for customer managed keys and Media Services

-(short, 1-3 sentenced, description of the project)
+This collection is featued as part of the customer managed keys with Media Services tutorial.

 ## Features